pallavid30/Artifact1/README.md

 # where AllLabelsFolder/1/ contains all the images, and AllLabelsFolder/labels/ contains the labels
 # Find the example in our repo.

 ```

+# Notes
+1. This work uses [Yolov5](https://github.com/ultralytics/yolov5) at a particular commit, which we pull from a separate repository, as [yolov52](https://github.com/pallavid30/yolov52).
+2. This work uses the [GC10DET data set](https://www.kaggle.com/datasets/alex000kim/gc10det)